Bi Women Quarterly: Calendar

 At the end of each issue, BWQ includes a calendar section.
 This section is dedicated to advertising upcoming events in the Metro-Boston area that are relevant to the experiences of bisexual+ women.
 Included in this section are the meeting times for a number of monthly groups, including those created for bisexual+ or questioning individuals who are in heterosexual relationships, bisexual+ youth, and bisexual+ individuals in general.
 Also included in this section are dates for different pride events, such as Boston Pride, the Boston Dyke March, and AIDS Walk Boston.

 News Briefs

 The semi-regular News Briefs section of BWQ is currently written by Robyn Ochs.
 It is a space dedicated to sharing news related to the bisexual+ community.
 Examples include bisexual representation on television, in politics, and other public platforms.
 The publication's Spring 2015 issue covered the election of Kate Brown, the United States' first openly bisexual governor.
 News Briefs also covers news of bisexual representation in the media, including Grey's Anatomy's openly bisexual Callie Torres, and openly bisexual+ celebrities such as Lady Gaga.

 Research corner

 Included in many issues of BWQ, the Research Corner is a space to include important research related to bisexuality and bisexual+ identities.
-It is currently supervised by scholars Renate Baumgarner and Soudeh Rad.